-The pledged amount will become payable 60 days following the granting of the Production Concession.
+The pledged amount will potentially become payable 60 days following the granting of the Production Concession.
 The Avanti Eurogas Share Pledge does not appear in LNEnergy Italy's charges register and additionally does not appear to be notarised, meaning that it may not be enforceable against third parties.
-However, there remains a risk that the Avanti Eurogas Share Pledge could be registered and notarised retrospectively.
-Whilst the intention of the Enlarged Group is to repay the amount secured under the Avanti Eurogas Share Pledge in the months following Admission, in the event the Avanti Eurogas Share Pledge is or becomes enforceable, there can be no guarantee that the amount will be repaid and as such there remains a risk that Avanti Eurogas, LLC will seek to enforce its security under the terms of the Avanti Eurogas Share Pledge, which would entitle Avanti Eurogas, LLC to acquire the entire issued share capital of LNEnergy Italy and LNEnergy (Ireland) Limited, with the result that the Company would lose title to the Production Concession.
+Whilst the intention of the Enlarged Group is to be in a position to repay the amount secured under the Avanti Eurogas Share Pledge following its planned debt fundraising, in the event the Avanti Eurogas Share Pledge is or becomes enforceable, there can be no guarantee that the amount will be repaid and as such there remains a risk that Avanti Eurogas, LLC will seek to enforce its security under the terms of the Avanti Eurogas Share Pledge, which would entitle Avanti Eurogas, LLC to acquire the entire issued share capital of LNEnergy Italy and LNEnergy (Ireland) Limited, with the result that the Company would lose title to the Production Concession.